Restful API in Laravel with sanctum authentication

 Route::get('/user_name', [AuthController::class, 'UserName'])->middleware('auth:sanctum');

-We can also assign middleware to route group For example :
+We can also assign middleware to route groups For example :

 Route::group(['middleware' => 'auth:sanctum'], function()